Causes of cradle cap

 Cradle cap doesn’t need to be treated.
 It usually clears by itself within a few months of birth, as mum’s hormones leave your baby’s bloodstream.

-If you want to get rid of the scale, regularly massage baby oil or soft paraffin (Vaseline) into the crusts before bathing your baby.
+If you want to get rid of the scale, regularly massage baby oil or Vaseline into the crusts before bathing your baby.
 Use mild baby shampoo to wash this out.
-Over time, the crusts will soften and should lift off easily with a cotton bud or soft brush.
+Over time, the crusts will soften and should lift off easily if you brush over them with a cotton bud or soft baby toothbrush.

 Don’t force the crusts, because this might make your baby’s skin bleed.

-If the crusts are inflamed, your doctor might prescribe a combination mild cortisone and anti-yeast cream – for example, Hydrozole cream.
-Put the cream on your baby according to your doctor’s and the packet instructions.
+If the crusts are inflamed, your GP might prescribe a combination mild corticosteroid and anti-yeast cream – for example, Hydrozole cream.
+Put the cream on your baby according to your GP’s and the packet instructions.

 Don’t be worried if the cradle cap comes back after treatment.
 This just means that your baby’s glands are still making extra oil.
 The cradle cap should clear by 6-12 months.